bhawna1326/assessment-rest-api/README.md

 * Open the repository in VS code
 * Make sure that all requirements are installed in the VS code which has the C# support
 * Click on New Terminal from the Menu bar Terminal
-* Browse the folder structure where the source project file is and run the command dotnet run: VopakAssesmentApp\src\VopakAssesmentApp> dotnet run
+* Browse the folder structure where the source project file is and run the command dotnet run: \src\VopakAssesmentApp> dotnet run
 * The server will be up and running and will start listening on https://localhost:5001 (SSL) and http://localhost:5000
 * Go to your web browser and go to the above url and enter the full API path: example: https://localhost:5001/temperature/currenttemp?city=covilha

-## Guide for running acceptance tests
+## Guide for running tests
 If you want to run the tests locally:
 * Open a New Terminal from the same Terminal menu
-* Browse to the tests project location and run the command "dotnet test", VopakAssesmentApp\test\VopakAssessment.tests> dotnet test
+* Browse to the tests project location and run the command "dotnet test", \test\VopakAssessment.tests> dotnet test
 * You should see all the tests passing and that the test run is successfull